 - The Bus Came Back: He's back as of BW116 and for the remainder of Best Wishes.

 - Determinator: "Charizard Chills" is basically an entire episode of him being this trope.

 - Deus Exit Machina: In the early seasons, lest we forget.
-It did make the big guy's actual battles stand out, of course.
+His arrogance removed him from many fights Ash needed him for.
+It did make his actual battles stand out, of course.